Equipment to help you move safely and securely around your home

 - Smart or automatic window openers allow people to open and close them remotely or automatically on a programmed schedule and window and door alarms can sound an alarm when one is opened.

-- Introduction to how smart technology can help you (link to video)
+- Introduction to how smart technology can help you from Mole Valley Life (link to video)

 - West Sussex County Council has created Independent Living video guides including guides on cooking, bath and shower boards, and using a microwave. (link to a video)